dangertools/docker-dnshosts/README.md

 Then start a container:

-    docker run -i -t -v /path/to/hosts:/etc/hosts:ro centos /bin/bash
+    docker run -i -t --dns=your.dns.server centos /bin/bash

-Within the `centos` container, you'll see `/etc/hosts` has an entry for the container you just started, as well as any other containers already running.
+Within the `centos` container, you can just ping any other container running on the same docker host.
-`/etc/hosts` will continue to reflect all of the containers currently running on this Docker host.

-The **only** container that should have write access to the generated hosts file is the container running this application.

 ## running in Docker